3miki/PhoTrivia/README.md

 # PhoTrivia
-PhoTrivia, the AI photo quiz game, is a fun and interactive app that combines realtime agent and vision capabilities.
-Players can upload their photos, and the app generates quiz questions and answers based on the images.
+PhoTrivia, the **AI photo quiz game**, is a fun and interactive app that combines realtime agent and vision capabilities.
+Players can **upload their photos**, and the app generates quiz questions and answers based on the images.

 Perfect for events like Christmas parties or gatherings, this app creates a unique opportunity for friends and family to share their favorite photos and stories from the year while enjoying an engaging AI-hosted quiz game.

-With realtime agent integration, the game becomes even more immersive, as an AI host guides players through questions, interacts dynamically with participants, and reveals answers in a lively, conversational manner.
+With **realtime agent** integration, the game becomes even more immersive, as an AI host guides players through questions, interacts dynamically with participants, and reveals answers in a lively, conversational manner.

 ## How to play a quiz game
 1. Choose a quiz level to start the game.